 Challenge #3: Heat up your AIP travel food

 Of course, frozen meals are not very helpful if you don’t have a means of heating them up!
 I usually stay in hotels with microwaves, but I much prefer using the Hot Logic Mini Oven.
 This little device looks like an insulated lunch box with an electrical cord sticking out of it!
 It uses a “low and slow” conductive heating system to gently reheat the food in about an hour and then keep it a perfect temperature until you are ready to eat.
+This innovation was even mentioned on travel blogs like https://landofthetraveler.com/, with great reviews.
 I put my breakfast in it before going to bed and my dinner in it before I leave the hotel room for a day of work and enjoy the hot meal whenever I want!
 You can even get an adapter and use it to heat meals in the car.

 Pro tip… You can fly with the Hot Logic, even in your carry on luggage.
 Every now and then I will get stopped by TSA because it looks kind of strange on the x-ray machine, but they just pull the bag aside and do a swab for explosives and let me on my way.